Interest rate hike leaves millions of millennials exactly the same - The Beaverton

 Experts say young people have not been hit with measures so inapplicable to their own lives since unveiled its new programming the previous year.

-“When you really go down the list of all the ways the hike has not changed anything for young people, it’s stunning,” said University of economist Alexa McCleod.
+“When you really go down the list of all the ways the hike has not changed anything for young people, it’s stunning,” said economist Alexa McCleod.
 “Looking at the quantum level, we can see that after the rate hike they are biologically, financially, and cognitively exactly the same.
 It’s perfect stasis.
 Barring a singularity that throws our reality into an alternate timeline where young Canadians make enough for to be relevant, this adjustment in monetary policy technically doesn’t exist.”

 In addition to perfectly maintaining the excruciating financial difficulties of their stagnant lives, the rate hike has also left millennials’ capacity for nostalgia completely unaltered.

 “I remember interest rates!” said temp worker David Sebastien as he sipped bourbon from the apartment he shares with five others at the age of 30.
-“I remember they were really popular years back during that one time I had left over after paying rent and buying groceries.
+“I remember they were really popular years back during that one time I had money left over after paying rent and buying groceries.
 But then I lost it all in the big dentist appointment of 2014.”